 ♣ ♣ ♣

-I grew besotted by dance — classical ballet and modern – during the dance boom of the 1970s.
-A performance by New York City Ballet at Pittsburgh’s Civic Arena, when I was 15, launched my lifelong dance-going habit.
-Nureyev visited my home town, too, heading up the Australian Ballet’s touring production of “Don Quixote.”
+I fell in love with dance — classical ballet and modern – during the so-called dance boom of the 1970s.
+A performance by New York City Ballet at Pittsburgh’s Civic Arena, when I was age 15, launched my lifelong dance-going habit.
+Soon thereafter, Nureyev visited my home town, too, heading up the Australian Ballet’s touring production of “Don Quixote.”
 The year was 1971, and my grandmother made me a full-length, dark red velvet skirt to wear to the performance.
 I was hooked.

-As a teen, I pored over the limited dance book collection at my suburban high school library.
+As a teen, I pored over my suburban high school library’s limited dance collection.
 My favorite was Balanchine’s New Complete Stories of the Great Ballets.
 I don’t believe anyone else touched it; it was always waiting on the shelf for me.
 I memorized photos like the ones from Agon, in which Arthur Mitchell partners Diana Adams.
-There was something startling and reckless in these shapes, but so exquisitely composed.
+There was something startling and reckless but so exquisitely composed about Agon‘s shapes.
 The unexpected commingling of the earthy and the ideal still draws me to Balanchine’s work.

-Living in Hong Kong in the mid-1980s, I began to write about dance for the South China Morning Post.
-When Merce Cunningham Dance Company visited the colony in 1984, I learned that Merce had read my piece and that he liked it.
-He purportedly found it amusing that I called his dancers “the brainiest in New York.”
-I knew this because I had studied at the Cunningham school.
+Living in Hong Kong in the mid-1980s, I started to write about dance for the South China Morning Post.
+When Merce Cunningham Dance Company visited the colony in 1984, I learned that Merce had read my advance piece and that he liked it.
+He found it amusing, I was told, that I called his dancers “the brainiest in New York.”
+He apparently thought otherwise.

 After the MCDC performance that night, my then boyfriend, a China-born classical pianist, and I chatted with John Cage as he knocked down his sound equipment.
 A wonderful memory.
 Here’s a piece about Merce Cunningham from 2005.